Rate of escape of the conditioned two-dimensional simple random walk: Proof of Theorem

 But first, let us recall the following facts.
 There exist real positive numbers~$c$ and~$ c'$ such that for all $t\geq 0$ and all $\kappa>0$ we have

 and the same bounds hold with real times~$t\ge 0$ replaced by integer times~$n$ and $\max_{0\leq s\leq t}|\tW_s|$ replaced by $\max_{0\leq j\leq n}|\tS_j|$.
-These claims are simple consequences of the similar statements for the one-dimensional Brownian motion and the one-dimensional simple random walk, which are classical results. \begin{enumerate} \item Pick $\delta>0$.
+These claims are simple consequences of the similar statements for the one-dimensional Brownian motion and the one-dimensional simple random walk, which are classical results.
+More specifically, in the one-dimensional case, the first statement is a consequence of the reflection principle together with usual large deviation estimates; the second statement follows from the fact that, on each subinterval of length $t$ (regardless of the starting position) the $\max$ is at least $\sqrt{t}$ with uniformly positive probability. \begin{enumerate} \item Pick $\delta>0$.
 The KMT bound \eqref{eq-KMT} gives